-I am an environmental historian and cultural geographer with unique expertise in the histories of food, agriculture, and animal-human relationships.
-My research merges traditional archival methods with the critical sensibilities of anthropology, film, food studies, and Indigenous studies, and also extends interdisciplinary ties to plant biology, wildlife ecology and other branches of the life sciences.
-A core theme of my work is to reveal the unacknowledged roles played by historical narratives in the organization and manipulation of the physical world.
-I am currently finishing a book on the history of food and colonialism in Native North America, as well as beginning a new monograph on the effects of hunger and other bodily sensations on the history of geographical fieldwork in the nineteenth-century North American West.
+I am an environmental historian and cultural geographer with expertise in the histories of food, agriculture, and animal-human relationships.
+My research blends archival methods with the critical sensibilities of anthropology, film, food studies, Indigenous studies, and science studies, and also extends interdisciplinary ties to plant biology, wildlife ecology and other branches of the life sciences.
+A core theme of my work is to explore how historical narratives organize our understandings of the biophysical world.
+I'm especially interested in the role of day-to-day physical practices (such as farming, traveling, cooking, and eating) as historical expressions, as narrative performances that often go unrecognized.

 Producing Predators: Wolves, Work, and Conquest in the Northern Rockies (Lincoln: University of Nebraska Press, 2016).